alemart/opensurge/README.md

 ## How do I play?

-You can play Open Surge using a keyboard or a joystick.
+You can play using a keyboard or a joystick.

 | Key           | Effect
 | --------------|------------------|